A research assistantship is a paid position in which a student is employed by the college to help a faculty member with a research project.

 - Development of hardware or software tools.
 Some projects involve tools that are useful for or relevant to the research of a faculty member; others might be for students, other departments, etc.

 - Research on a topic pertaining to computer science, or an interdisciplinary topic related to computer science.
 Particularly successful research can lead to publication, either as part of the faculty member's research or independently.

 Independent projects should produce a product of some kind, for example a final report, a program, or a presentation.
 The student and advisor should agree as early as possible about the nature of the product.
 The product is often the primary way the advisor evaluates and grades the project.

 An independent project may span several semesters, or a student may pursue multiple independent projects, in which case a student may register for CS250(H) or CS350(H) multiple times.
-A total of one unit of CS250(H) or CS350(H) may be used toward the major.
+Independent study courses (CS250(H) or CS350(H)) do not count toward the required courses for the major

 Students working on a Senior Thesis or an independent project that spans two semesters are strongly encouraged to present their work at the Ruhlman Conference.